Scottsdale Fashion Square: History

 Goldwater's became J. W. Robinson's in 1989, only to be converted into Robinsons-May in 1993.
 Bullock's closed its doors at Camelview Plaza in 1996, and remained vacant for several years.
 That same year, Westcor purchased Camelview Plaza and renamed the entire 1800000 sqft shopping plaza, Scottsdale Fashion Square.
 The new ownership brought major changes to the mall, the largest being the addition of a new wing anchored by Arizona's first Nordstrom store and featuring many upscale retailers.
 At that time, Dillard's took over the former Bullock's store and expanded it to 365000 sqft, making the Scottsdale store the largest in the company's fleet.
 This expansion increased the mall's square footage to 2000000 sqft and made it the 13th largest enclosed shopping mall in the country.
-The expansion was completed in 1998 and was designed by Callison Architects Inc. of Seattle the addition was built by the original contractor Kitchell.
+The expansion was completed in 1998 and was designed by Callison Architects Inc. of Seattle, while the addition was built by the original contractor Kitchell.

+Additions like Neiman Marcus and Nordstrom were facilitated with aid from the city.
+For instance, the city gave the mall a $4 million tax rebate to attract Neiman Marcus and a 90 percent rebate on city sales tax generated at the waterfront for 25 years to bring in Nordstrom in the late 1990s.

 Sears briefly occupied the former Dillard's store, only to be replaced by Macy's in 2002.

 The merger between Federated Department Stores and May Department Stores brought the closure Robinsons-May in June 2006, leading the mall to demolish the former department store and build another new wing anchored by Barneys New York.
 The new wing, which also featured an H&M store, opened in 2009.
 That same year, the first Microsoft Store opened elsewhere in the mall.

 Another expansion was added in 2015: a two-level building with Dick's Sporting Goods on the lower level and a new 14-screen Harkins Theatres cinema on the top level.
-In early 2016, Barneys New York announced it would close its Scottsdale Fashion Square store.
+In early 2016, Barneys New York announced it would shutter its Scottsdale Fashion Square store.
 In late 2016 the mall's owner, Macerich, announced plans of a new renovation, in excess of $100 million, which will include high-end residential units, a hotel, a new luxury entrance, hospitality areas and office space.
-Construction began in 2017, with the renovation completed in Fall 2018.
+Construction began in 2017, with the renovation completed in the fall of 2018.
+Apple relocated their store from Biltmore Fashion Park to build a new store at the Scottsdale Fashion Square location on September 29, 2018.

-About a year after the Harkins had moved, a local theater opened in its place.
-Desert Stages Theater, a community play house for both old and young audiences, has now been an addition of Fashion Square for three years (after their ten-year lease in a lot across the street, they moved right into the mall behind the Jamba Juice).